felixlopz/hubrise-test-task/content/developers/en/integration-guide.md

 - Use other statuses like `accepted`, `rejected`, etc., when this makes sense.
 - Update the confirmed delivery time, when this is available.

-### Uploading the catalog to HubRise
+### Uploading the Catalog to HubRise

 HubRise offers advanced catalog functionalities.
-Pushing the catalog from your EPOS solution to HubRise simplifies the onboarding of new users and reduces menu synchronization issues.
+Pushing the catalog from your EPOS solution to HubRise simplifies the onboarding of new users and reduces menu synchronisation issues.
 For more details about catalogs on HubRise, see our [API Reference](/developers/api/catalog-management/).

-When you push the catalog, you should encode the following information:

-- Categories
-- Products and skus
-- Options
-- Deals
-- Discounts
-- Charges
-- Ref codes for all of the above
-- Images, as described in [Handling Images](#handling-images).
+We recommend to only allow a manual uploading of the catalog.
+Automatic uploads triggered by a wrong catalog update could cause issues on connected online ordering platforms.

-For more information on encoding requirements on HubRise, see our [Integration Sheet](https://docs.google.com/spreadsheets/d/1df-QRlD9h8M58bpFoFaCEzU5pbmYSeHXOLqIVip9-5s/edit?usp=sharing).
+For more information on encoding requirements on HubRise, see the **Catalog** tab in the [Integration Sheet](https://docs.google.com/spreadsheets/d/1df-QRlD9h8M58bpFoFaCEzU5pbmYSeHXOLqIVip9-5s/edit#gid=1531685884).

+**Main suggestions**

+- Implement a manual catalog export feature in your solution.
+- Follow the encoding requirements described in the [Integration Sheet](https://docs.google.com/spreadsheets/d/1df-QRlD9h8M58bpFoFaCEzU5pbmYSeHXOLqIVip9-5s/edit#gid=1531685884).
+- See [Handling Images](#handling-images) for specific suggestions about images.

 ### Sending local orders and customers to HubRise

 When you take orders directly on your EPOS system at your restaurant, we recommend that you also push them to HubRise.
 In this way, you will benefit from all the integrated apps already available on your HubRise account, such as delivery management solutions, marketing solutions, digital receipts and digital payments on the customer smartphone, kitchen displays, etc.

-Encode the following information when you upload an order to HubRise.
-See also our [Integration Sheet](https://docs.google.com/spreadsheets/d/1df-QRlD9h8M58bpFoFaCEzU5pbmYSeHXOLqIVip9-5s/edit?usp=sharing).

-- Products and skus (names and ref codes).
-- Options (names and ref codes).
-Multiple identical options should be encoded as separate individual objects.
-- Deals (names and ref codes) and deal line labels.
-- Discounts (names and ref codes).
-- Charges (names and ref codes).
-- Payments (names and ref codes).
-You should always pass at least one payment.
-- Service type (names and ref codes).
-- Customer id, if the order is associated with a customer.
-- Times, encoded in the timezone of the store.
-Expected delivery times should always be in the future or `null`.
+**Main suggestions**

+- Push your local orders to HubRise to benefit from all your integrated apps.
+- See [Encoding Orders](#encoding-orders) for other suggestions on how to encode the payload.